 DUI can be charged for any of several reasons, including:

-When arrested, an individual’s driver’s license is immediately taken away by administrative suspension.
+When arrested, an individual’s driver’s license is immediately taken away by an administrative suspension.
 The length of that suspension can be 7 days, 60 days, or longer depending on if there are previous offenses.
 In order to get the suspension lifted, one must appear before the General District Court show that the officer lacked probable cause to arrest them.
 But success is not guaranteed, especially if they appear without counsel.

 If someone is on probation for a previous crime and they are charged with a DUI, they could face significant additional or harsher penalties.
-Someone who is on probation should be extra careful about their actions, because a misstep could jeopardize a person’s record severely.
+Someone who is on probation should be extra careful about their actions because a misstep could jeopardize a person’s record severely.

-Insurance rates almost always go up after a DUI conviction, assuming that insurance coverage is not cancelled.
+Insurance rates almost always go up after a DUI conviction, assuming that insurance coverage is not canceled.
 If there are previous convictions or an elevated BAC of 0.15 or higher, mandatory minimum jail time will be imposed upon conviction.
 For all DWI convictions, an ignition interlock device (IID) that prevents their vehicle from starting if the operator is intoxicated must be installed once they are allowed to drive again on a restricted license.
 [Virginia Code Section 18.2-270.1].

 Penalties for DWI/DUI Convictions

 A first-offense DUI carries a penalty of up to 12 months in jail, and/or a fine as high as $2,500, a statutory one-year license suspension, and six DMV demerit points (which are not removed for 11 years).